Homes for Sale in Echo Park

-As more homebuyers seek close-in, urban lifestyles (a reverse of the suburbanization that started in the 1950s), interest in buying homes in Echo Park has steadily increased.
-It is an up-and-coming neighborhood.
+As more homebuyers seek close-in, urban lifestyles (a reverse of the suburbanization that started in the 1950s), interest in buying homes here has steadily increased.
+It is considered an up-and-coming neighborhood.
 Yet, Echo Park is one of the oldest districts in L.A.
 Which just proves the adage: what is old is new again.